WanhuiLv2000/complex_network/README.md

 Data is available from the Stanford Data Sets website http://snap.stanford.edu/data/ego-Facebook.html
 ### cummunity detection
-1.The Louvain algorithm was used to divide the Facebook social network, and the sub-community was visually analyzed by finding the inducer graph.
+1.The Louvain algorithm was used to divide the Facebook social network, and the sub-community was visually analyzed by finding the inducer graph.And import the results into a table.https://github.com/WanhuiLv2000/complex_network/blob/main/detection.xlsx

 partition=community_louvain.best_partition(G)

 subgraph=G.subgraph()

-2.Sub-community characteristics such as average degree, clustering coefficient, network transitivity, network diameter, and average shortest path are calculated.And import the results into a table.
+2.Sub-community characteristics such as average degree, clustering coefficient, network transitivity, network diameter, and average shortest path are calculated.

 nx.average_clustering()